Table of Contents

 About 85% of Americans said it is “always” or “sometimes” acceptable for college students to protest on campus by holding a sign or creating a petition.
 About three quarters of Americans say this about marching for long distances.

 A third of Americans said that it is “always” or “sometimes” acceptable for college students to establish encampments as part of a campus protest.
 Predictably, American views on encampments differ along partisan lines.
-Among moderate, somewhat liberal, or very liberal Ameircans, a majority said that encampments are at least “rarely” acceptable during a campus protest.
+Among moderate, somewhat liberal, or very liberal Ameircans, a majority said that encampments are at least “rarely” acceptable during a college protest.

 Unsurprisingly, there are clear partisan differences between Americans on how colleges should respond to college students who participate in encampment protests.